deadratfink/jy-transform/README.md

 Additionally, on API level from a:

 - `stream.Readable`
    - Contain serialized JS, JSON or YAML
    - If not file stream it requires `options.origin` property set
    - Reads as UTF-8
 - JS `object`
    - Actually, this means the reading phase is "skipped", because object is in-memory already
    - Of course, this case _cannot_ not be applied to serialized JSON or YAML content

-#### Transformation [+ Middleware]
+#### Transformation

-The _transformation_ is usually a format change, but can also be refer to content changes on the intermediate JS object (the latter via _middleware_).
+The _transformation_ is usually a format change, but can also be refer to content changes on the intermediate JS object, the latter with the help of a configured `transform` callback function.
 All possible directions are:

 - YAML ⇒ JS
 - YAML ⇒ JSON